 HandKäse comes with or without Caraway seeds, and is often served with onion vinaigrette (music)

-Handkäse (or hand cheese), a specialty of Frankfurt, might be the stinkiest nastiest cheese of all.
-The name comes because it’s rolled by hand.
-It’s a “smeared acid curd” cheese made from soured milk (I looked at a few technical cheese making articles about what the heck a smeared acid curd is… and I’m still not clear.
+Handkäse (or hand cheese), a specialty of Frankfurt, might be the stinkiest, nastiest cheese of all.
+The name comes from the fact that it’s rolled by hand.
+It’s a “smeared acid curd” cheese made from soured milk (I looked at a few technical cheese-making articles about what exactly a smeared acid curd is, and I’m still not clear.
 Let’s just say there is yeast or bacteria, and it’s complicated).
-The cheese is then ripened in a sweating room.
-In the end you get a somewhat translucent cheese whose smell reminds me of the time I drove 5 teen soccer players home after a particularly active game.
-(My eyes melted, and I had to open the windows, even though it was raining).
-Handkäse lovers adore this stuff… especially when served with a raw onion vinaigrette.
-(Turns out, this is where the music comes in… it’s a fart joke…) Handkäse is sold with and without Caraway seeds.
+The cheese ripens in a sweating room.
+In the end, you get a somewhat translucent cheese whose smell reminds me of the time I drove five teen soccer players home after a particularly active game.
+My eyes melted, and I had to open the windows, even though it was raining.
+Handkäse lovers adore this stuff, especially when served with a raw onion vinaigrette.
+(This is where the music comes from.
+It’s a fart joke.)
+Handkäse is sold with and without Caraway seeds.
 Read more about the wonders of Handkäse here on the Spoonfuls of Germany blog.

 If you’re a cheese fan and you don’t mind a little odor, you may want to give these odoriferous cheeses a try.
-Fortunately, their taste is a lot more appealing than their smell!
+Fortunately, their taste is much more appealing than their smell.

 Cheese German KASE Hazer Hand Cheese $7 (7oz) a piece !!
 US SELLER !!ebay